Delaware and Maryland

 Here’s where many homeowners go wrong – they either skip lubrication entirely or use the wrong products.
 Proper lubrication is crucial for smooth operation and noise reduction, but it needs to be done correctly.

-After applying lubricant, wipe away any excess to prevent dirt buildup.
+After applying the lubricant, wipe away any excess to prevent dirt buildup.
 This can dramatically extend the life of your garage door components.

 4. Don’t Ignore Safety Tests

-Your garage door maintenance checklist isn’t complete without thorough safety testing.
+Your annual garage door maintenance checklist isn’t complete without thorough safety testing.
 These tests can literally be lifesavers, so don’t skip them.

 Start with the balance test.
 Disconnect your garage door opener and manually lift the door about halfway up.
 If your door is properly balanced, it should stay in place.
 If it slides down or shoots up, your springs need professional adjustment.
 This isn’t a DIY job – springs are under tremendous tension and require professional expertise.